dsoto/ensp-202-notes/metacognition.md

 It is important to recognize that computers are able to perform many tasks that fall into the lower levels of this taxonomy.

+# Critical Thinking

+There are several important concepts from critical thinking that we will use in this class.

+## The Principle of Charity

+- Consider an argument to be rational and worthy of exploration
+- If we see an quantitative analysis we disagree with, it is only through understanding it that we can seek to find its flaws

+## Rival Causes

+- The first explanation is not always the correct one
+- Rival causes are plausible reasons for observing the same outcome
+- It is often useful to examine multiple rival causes to see which one is the best explanation